twelsh37/wip/README.md

 This program is used to read in a standard set of Risk and Control assesment forms and display various metrics that can be gleaned from the data.

 The program can also be used as a tool to help cleanse/sanataise your data.
-Those annoying humands that substitute '&' for 'and' or as a spurious 's's at the end of some standard term from our lexicon
+Those annoying humans that substitute '&' for 'and' or as a spurious 's's at the end of some standard term from our lexicon

 ## Deconstruction